 Specifically, as shown in \cref{fig:pgf}, the generator first parses the semantic structure of the original instruction to identify complex task goals.
 Then, based on the skill graph of the available robot team, it decomposes the complex task into a set of semantically complete and well-bounded sub-tasks $T = \langle \tau_{1}, \tau_{2}, \ldots, \tau_{m} \rangle$.
 During this process, the LLM intelligently allocates task elements to the most suitable robot type by considering each robot's physical capabilities, sensor configurations, and manipulation constraints, while simultaneously maximizing the potential for parallel execution among sub-tasks.

 For each generated sub-task $\tau_{i}$, the generator further derives its complete problem description triple $P_{i} = (S_{init}^{i}, O_{i}, S_{goal}^{i})$, defining the initial state, involved objects, and goal state, respectively, ultimately outputting a PDDL-compliant problem file, laying the foundation for the subsequent planning stage.
-This co-optimization approach not only ensures the rationality of task decomposition but also significantly enhances the overall efficiency of the multi-robot system, providing a solid technical foundation for task planning in complex scenarios.
+This co-optimization approach ensures rational task decomposition and significantly enhances multi-robot system efficiency, providing a solid foundation for complex scenarios.